TBMoonwalker/3cqsbot/README.md

-# Based on TBMoonWalker's 3CQSBot v2 script - Improved by M1ch43l with following features added
+# Based on TBMoonWalker's 3CQSBot v2.1.4-alpha script - Improved by M1ch43l with adding following features v.2.5.0-alpha

-1. Implementation of sentiment trading according to Crypto Fear and Greed Index (FGI) with separate dca profiles including profile specific topcoin filter settings and amount of concurrent deals.
+1. Implementation of sentiment trading according to the Crypto Fear and Greed Index (FGI) with separate dca profiles including profile specific topcoin filter settings and amount of concurrent deals.
 New sections `[fgi_aggressive]`, `[fgi_moderate]` and `[fgi_defensive]` added for individual single/multi bot DCA configurations
-2. Implemented fgi_pulse trading, similar to btcpulse however using the crossing of EMA9 to EMA20 as default values to decide for trading
+2. Implementation of fgi_pulse trading, similar to btc_pulse however using the crossing of EMA9 to EMA20 as default values to decide for trading
-3. Reporting for Telegram added, also extended reporting available for reporting every 3CQS signal
+3. Notification on Telegram: new deals are reported on your personal Telegram channel - no need to check your logs daily, also extended notification available for reporting every 3CQS signal
+4. Config und DCA setting reporting with funds needed, max. coverage and required change
-4. For Multibot: if deal_mode `signal` is used, deals are triggered ONCE (no ASAP modus compared to single bot configuration)
+5. For Multibot: if deal_mode `signal` is used, deals are triggered ONCE (no ASAP mode compared to single bot configuration)
-5. Symrank list sorting and limiting to maximum active deals (mad) according to trading volume if limit_symrank_pairs (old option name: limit_pairs) is set to True
+6. For Multibot: Symrank list sorting according to trading volume and limiting to maximum active deals, e.g. when using ASAP like mode
-6. Pairs list is updated every 6 hours, to check on 3Commas for new or blacklisted coins
+7. List of tradable pairs on 3Commas is updated every 6 hours to check for new or blacklisted coins
-7. White-list token implemented - trade only certain coins
+8. White-list for pairs implemented - trade only certain coins
-8. Improved error handling, if CoinGeckos or Yahoo Finance API requests are lagging
+9. Improved error handling if 3Commas, CoinGeckos or Yahoo Finance API requests are lagging
+10. Backwards compatiblity to v2.1.4 - use your old config

 ## Summary